E komo mai (=“welcome”)

 Weed & Walk

-A group of us meet Tuesdays at 8am (more or less) to gently weed and maintain the grounds.
-Around 9am we wrap up and then walk the labyrinth in silence, followed by some convivial companionship in the gazebo.
+A group of us meet every Tuesday at 8am (more or less) to gently weed and maintain the grounds.
+Around 9am we wrap up and then walk the labyrinth, followed by some convivial companionship in the gazebo.
 We welcome you.

-On second & fourth Tuesday mornings of the month, we gather in the labyrinth’s gazebo at 10am to color, draw, and enjoy each others’ company in a serene setting for a few hours.
+On various days during a month, we gather in the labyrinth’s gazebo at 10am to color, draw, and enjoy each others’ company in a serene setting for a few hours.
 We can provide you with some coloring pages and art supplies or you can bring your own project.
-Won’t you join us next time?
+Won’t you join us?
+Contact Deborah if you are interested.

 ‘Awapuhi Labyrinth celebrates the year’s Summer and Winter Solstices and Spring and Autumn Equinoxes by inviting our family, friends, and neighbors to a special evening torchlit walk.
 Don’t miss the next one.
 Get on the mailing list and we will remind you.